Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Where Do Bed Bugs Hide During the Day?

-Here are 3 suggestions to help locate bed bugs during the day:
+Bed bugs will hide in dark areas or corners of the room that are not easily seen in the daytime.
+Here are 3 ways to help locate bed bugs during the day:

 1. Look Around Your Bed